dekelb/clalit-appt-checker/README.md

 ## Output to a local file
 In order to export the results to a local json file you need to configure the file name.
 The file will be created and overwriten every execution of the crawler

+## Accessing data via HTTP server
+In order to access the information via http server.
+Run build the docker image by running:

+`docker build -t clalit-attp-checker:latest .`

+And then start run a new container using that image we just built:

+`docker run --name clalit-checker -p 2222:2222 clalit-attp-checker`

+Notice the port that needs to be exported from the container to the host machine in order to be accessible remotely.